sunnyCodeENGINEER/JaVa/README.md

 ## Studied on arrays in Java Programming.
 Learnt how to create arrays, sort arrays, compare arrays and check if an array contains a particular element.

+## Studied on while loops and do while loops in Java programming.